pegasus-isi/pegasus/doc/sphinx/user-guide/optimization.rst

 clusters.maxruntime property.
 In the above case we assume all jobs referring to transformation B run for 100 seconds.
-For jobs with significantly differing runtime, the runtime property will be associated with the jobs in the DAX.
+For jobs with significantly differing runtime, the runtime property will be associated with the jobs in the Abstract Workflow.

 In addition to the above two profiles, we need to inform pegasus-plan to use runtime clustering.
 This is done by setting the following property .